 So this updated Italian beef stew starts with chuck roast that’s simmered with tomatoes, herbs, and beef stock to tenderize the meat.
 Then onions, peppers, zucchini, and mushrooms are each briefly sauteed and added to the stew.
-It’s finished with chopped fresh basil, chopped basil in a tube, or you can use my beloved frozen basil if you’re lucky enough to have some.
+It’s finished with chopped fresh basil, chopped basil in a tube, pesto from a jar, or you can use my beloved frozen basil if you’re lucky enough to have some.

 Cooking the vegetables separately and adding them at the end keeps them firmer and more flavorful in the finished stew, and the touch of basil flavor is wonderful.
 This stew has all the Italian flavors I love, hope you’ll give it a try!
 And this reheats very well, so don’t be afraid to make the full recipe even if you’re not cooking for that many people.

-Serve hot, with a little balsamic vinegar to drizzle on at the table if you like.
+- Serve hot, with a little balsamic vinegar to drizzle on at the table if you’d like.